 American Economic Association Summer Economics Fellows Program

-The Washington Center for Equitable Growth is a participating partner of the AEA Summer Economics Fellows Program.
+The Washington Center for Equitable Growth is a host institution of the AEA Summer Economics Fellows Program.

-Through our participation, we seek to promote efforts to increase diversity in the economics profession by supporting postdoctoral scholars and junior faculty pursuing academic research that explores how inequality affects economic growth and stability.
+Through our participation, we seek to promote efforts to increase diversity in the economics profession by supporting early career faculty to pursue academic research that explores how inequality affects economic growth and stability.

 Selected participants will have access to Equitable Growth’s grantee resources during and after the fellowship term.
-These resources include opportunities for professional development and mentorship, trainings, and exposure to how to make research relevant for today’s policy debates and accessible to the policymaking community.
+These resources include opportunities to present research to members of the Equitable Growth academic network for feedback, professional development and mentorship, trainings, and exposure to how to make research relevant for today’s policy debates and accessible to the policymaking community.